Frontier Airlines hopes IPO rides wave of travel recovery - WTMJ

 Frontier Airlines is betting that the budding recovery in leisure travel is for real.

-Shares of the discount carrier were expected to begin public trading Thursday.
+Shares of the discount carrier began public trading Thursday, edging lower in midday trading.
 The Denver-based airline and its private owners hope to raise $570 million before costs from the IPO after pricing 30 million shares at $19, the low end of a $19 to $21 target.
+The stock opened at $18.61, then bumped up to $19.06 before dipping back down to $18.54.

 CEO Barry Biffle said Frontier will remain focused on the leisure-travel market, unlike bigger airlines that depend on high-paying business travelers.